 The collection spans a period up until the 16th and 17th centuries.
 Start at the top of the museum and work your way down – the gallery follows a chronological order with oldest works at the top.
 Note that the museum has limited opening times, and is closed at weekends so you may need to plan accordingly.

-Tickets | if you’re interested in learning more about the art at the museum, you can book a private guide here.
+Tickets | If you’re interested in learning more about the art at the museum, you can book a private guide here.
 Otherwise, tickets are available at the museum and cost €8.

 7. Cap off your day in Siena with a meal in one of Siena’s restaurants